 It’s dragging your sleep-deprived self out of a warm bed to make a bottle for the baby.

 It’s holding a sick and sobbing toddler through the night until your arms ache.

 It’s scrubbing the toilet on your knees when the stomach flu tears through the household.

-It’s standing on aching feet for hours at a time, at work for the ones you love.
+It’s standing on your feet for hours a day, at work for the ones you love.

-It’s the panicked heart that thumps through your whole chest as you wait for the doctor to give you the prognosis.
+It’s the heart that thumps through your chest as you wait for the doctor to give the prognosis.

-It’s wrenching together the zillion pieces of the coveted Christmas toy until your fingers bleed.
+It’s wrenching together the zillion pieces of the coveted Christmas toy until your fingers are sore.

-It’s perching your tired back on rickety bleachers at fall after fall of sports games to cheer on your child.
+It’s perching your back on rickety bleachers, season after season to cheer on your child.

-It’s tossing and turning a worried body through sleepless nights of missed curfews and unanswered cell phones.
+It’s tossing and turning through sleepless nights of missed curfews and unanswered texts.

 I imagine it never ends, the bodliness of parenting.
 People joke about children causing wrinkles and grey hairs, but it’s true that we bear the marks of sacrifice in our scars, our aches and anxieties.
 This is my body, given up for you.
 Out of love, out of faith, out of hope.
 Out of the dream that perhaps one day you, too, will give yourself up for another.